Data Engineering on Google Cloud

 Topics covered

-- →Building of a data lake using Cloud Storage
+- →Building a data lake foundation

 Activities